 Concepts of data structure, integrity and manipulation are examined in this course.
 Students learn about the capabilities and limitations of database systems, as well as the theories behind data interactions and data modeling.

 Graduates might find work as information systems managers or analysts in private businesses, government agencies or education organizations.
-The U.S. Bureau of Labor Statistics (BLS) projected a robust job growth for computer systems analysts in the coming years, with overall employment expected to increase by 21% from 2014-2024.
-There was also a 15% percent projected growth in employment of computer and information systems managers during the same period.
-As of May 2015, the BLS reported average annual salaries of $141,000 for computer and information systems managers and $90,180 for computer systems analysts.
+The U.S. Bureau of Labor Statistics (BLS) projected a robust job growth for computer systems analysts in the coming years, with overall employment expected to increase by 9% from 2018-2028.
+There was also an 11% percent projected growth in employment of computer and information systems managers during the same period.
+As of May 2018, the BLS reported average annual salaries of $152,860 for computer and information systems managers and $93,610 for computer systems analysts.

 Certification and Continuing Education Information